 "I remember talking to others, more than a hundred witnesses near the Grassy Knoll who heard a bang, then a pause, then a bang, bang, in a rapid fire sequence not possible with a bolt action rifle.
 There was synchronization, three salvos or volleys, as many as nine total shots fired..."

-Mr. Marrs' personal discussions and feasibly inaccurate count of witnesses again mixes truth with speculation, indeed dozens of witnesses did hear shots from the Grassy Knolliv v vi vii viii ix x xi xii yet this number did not approach or exceed one hundred.
-The majority of witnesses are unquestioned in the aftermath and some important witnesses did hear a rapid-fire sequence,xiii and some heard four shots.xiv xv xvi Yet this does not support his extraordinary claim of three volleys and up to nine shots and his ideas are consistently inaccurate.
+Mr. Marrs' personal discussions and feasibly inaccurate count of witnesses again mixes truth with speculation, indeed dozens of witnesses did hear shots from the Grassy Knoll yet this number did not approach or exceed one hundred.iv v vi vii viii ix x xi xii The majority of witnesses are unquestioned in the aftermath and some important witnesses did hear a rapid-fire sequence, and some heard four shots.xiii xiv xv xvi Yet this does not support his extraordinary claim of three volleys and up to nine shots and his ideas are consistently inaccurate.
 Marrs additionally states officials arrested Oswald in a strange way and he mistakenly believes this is meaningful and infers nefarious action.
 Marrs finally offers substantial information by referencing the large amount of witnesses who substantiate a Grassy Knoll firing position but it becomes lost in his attempts inflate the number and perceive deeper implications without evidence.

 These bold claims and hearsay do not substantiate the many ideas Marrs presents and he is determined a conspiracy occurred without a substantial amount of decisive evidence in 1974.
 He taught a class on the subject before the evidence revealed during the House Select Committee on Assassinations was even a consideration.
-Marrs unfortunately seeks to use the vote in a class he taught as confirmation of his ideas and they fail to do so.
-Additionally, the claim fails to account for his influence and control of information his students received and it overlooks his bias and students desire to do well in his class.
+Marrs unfortunately seeks to use the vote in a class he taught as confirmation of his ideas and it fails to do so.
+Additionally, the claim neglects to account for his influence and control of information his students received, his seeming bias, and students desire to do well in his class.

 His claim of no proof on the official side is also deficient, officials despite their many errors and acts of suppression do possess a significant amount of evidence.
 Most evidence gathered by the CIA and FBI was to implicate Oswald but verified information must enjoy consideration despite who offers it.
 Marrs seeks to dismiss large portions of evidence due to his disregard for officials but all the evidence must be reviewed to render a viable inquiry.
 Marrs then digresses into already determined official inconsistencies that do not prove a conspiracy.
 He again speculates that Dallas officials were complicit in illegal actions; he fails to consider incompetence and while many actions of involved authorities were dishonest and repressive, mistakes did occur repeatedly.
 His assertions including many connected individuals related to a conspiracy does not consider the likely chance of discovery.